Breaking the silence: Not in Ambedkar’s Name

 A student from TISS reflects on a troubling shift within academic spaces, where the legacy of B. R. Ambedkar is invoked even as his core ideas are undermined.
 Through a firsthand account, the piece questions the growing normalization of ideological contradictions, the silencing of dissent, and the quiet transformation of universities into sites of political appropriation.
 It is both a critique and a call to think, to question, and to resist.

-It was close to 3 in the evening when I got the mail in my institute account regarding the celebration of Ambedkar Jayanthi.
-As a student of a premier social science institute, engaging daily with the debates around constitution, being taught about dalit epistemology, and moreover as an Indian citizen, Ambedkar was always close to my heart.
-Even though I don’t love celebrating birthdays, Ambedkar Jayanthi was something that was kept different.
-For me, Ambedkar Jayanthi was not just a celebration for one’s birth but it was moreover a resemblance, an enlightenment, an empowerment and a historical marking of our secular, sovereign, republic nation.
+It was close to 3 in the evening when I received a mail in my institute account regarding the celebration of Ambedkar Jayanthi.
+As a student of a premier social science institute, engaging daily with debates around the Constitution, being taught about Dalit epistemology, and moreover as an Indian citizen, Ambedkar was always close to my heart.
+Even though I don’t enjoy celebrating birthdays, Ambedkar Jayanthi was something that I regarded differently.
+For me, Ambedkar Jayanthi was not just a celebration of one’s birth, but also a reflection, an enlightenment, an empowerment, and a historical marker of our secular, sovereign, republic nation.

 ‘WHO IS MILIND JI OAK?’

 The answer was not actually surprising.
-I’m putting the ai text below for you reference:
+I am including the AI-generated text below for your reference:

-This posed a series of questions in my head.
+This raised a series of questions in my mind:

 - Why is a Sangh pracharak invited as a speaker in a premier institute like TISS?

-- What does Sangh have to do with ‘Ambedkar’?
+- What does the Sangh have to do with Ambedkar?

-- Don’t students feel weird or am I the only one feeling ‘wrong’ in this?
+- Do students not feel uncomfortable, or am I the only one feeling something ‘wrong’ here?

-As a student aware of the present political scenario, answers to these questions were all in my mind itself.
-TISS being a premier institute for ‘Social Sciences’, for the past 2-3 years has fallen into the cow dung pit of Saffronization where democratic spaces in academic spaces have shrunken, students/professors are being muted, and dissents are being suppressed.
+As a student aware of the present political scenario, the answers to these questions were already in my mind.
+TISS, being a premier institute for social sciences, has, over the past 2–3 years, fallen into the pit of saffronization, where democratic spaces within academia have shrunk, students and professors are being silenced, and dissent is being suppressed.

 Ambedkar did not simply ask us to remember him.
 He asked us to think.
 He asked us to question.
-He gave us a Constitution precisely so that institutions – including academic ones – could not so easily be captured by majoritarian ideology.
+He gave us a Constitution precisely so that institutions-including academic ones-could not easily be captured by majoritarian ideology.
 When management chooses speakers who contradict everything Ambedkar stood for, and does so in his name, on his day, the least we can do is notice.
-The least we can do is say something.
+The least we can do is speak.

-When academic spaces become saffronized, premier institute managements become propaganda spreaders, when they invite the ‘Right’ people in the ‘Right’ spaces, speak for the cause of your education, raise for your nation, stand for the values of Ambedkar, not just on his Jayanthi, but on every day that those values are quietly being dismantled around you.
+When academic spaces become saffronized and premier institute administrations turn into vehicles of propaganda, inviting the ‘right’ people into the ‘right’ spaces, it becomes essential to speak for your education, rise for your nation, and stand for the values of B. R. Ambedkar, not just on his Jayanthi, but every day those values are quietly being dismantled around you.

 Authored by a student of Tata Institute of Social Sciences (name withheld on request)